Lyonel Tyrell (lord)

 The Dance of the Dragons

-Lord Lyonel was an infant during the Dance of the Dragons (129–131 AC); thus his mother, as well as the castellan and steward of Highgarden, ruled the Reach as his regents.
-At the outbreak of the war, Lyonel's mother was judged likely to align the Reach with the House's "overmighty" bannermen, House Hightower, and the greens, but chose instead to remain neutral.
+Lord Lyonel was an infant when the Dance of the Dragons broke out in 129 AC.
+During his minority, Lyonel's mother, castellan, and steward ruled the Reach in his name as his regents.
+At the outbreak of the war, Lyonel's mother was judged likely to align the Reach with their "overmighty" bannermen, House Hightower, and the greens in support of Aegon II Targaryen.
 As the war progressed, the Tyrell bannermen were split, with men of the Reach fighting on both sides.
 With their bannermen divided, Lyonel's regents thought better of their support for Aegon II and decided that House Tyrell would remain neutral for the remainder of the war.

 Conquest of Dorne